-A single woman should regard every train ride as an opportunity, I once read in one of those “How To Find A Boyfriend” books.
+A single woman should regard every train ride as an opportunity, I once read in one of those “How To Find A Boyfriend” books.“When boarding the train, don’t take the first available seat,” the author advised.
+“Walk through all the cars looking for a cute guy sitting alone, then sit next to him.”

 This may well help you meet that cute guy, but it’s unlikely to get your relationship off to a good start.
 After all, nobody really wants to give up that extra seat.
 Sure, you‘re entitled only to the seat you paid for, not the empty one next to it.
 But that doesn’t stop most of us from hoping for both seats anyway.